LyleHenkeman/dotfiles-1/README.md

  - zsh
  - git
  - vim
  - ...

 ## Disclaimer
-I am in no way responsible for this setup not working on your machine, breaking your current setup or otherwise harming your existence.
+These dotfiles are subject to change.
+Feel free to clone or fork it.
+But I am in no way responsible for this setup not working on your machine, breaking your current setup or otherwise harming your existence.

-## automatic setup
+## Automatic setup
 `curl -Lks https://tinyurl.com/linuxspecialist-dotfiles | bash`

+The automatic setup does it the way I like it and the setup can be used for both Linux (Debian) and MacOS.

-## manual setup
+## Manual setup
 Add the dotfiles alias to .zshrc

 `echo "dotfiles='$(which git) --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'" >> ~/.zshrc`